Oranges, pineapple, pecans, and coconut in a yogurt based creamy dressing. This Lightened Ambrosia Salad is a refreshing holiday side dish.

 ~Alaine

 Lightened Ambrosia Salad was originally published in November 2015.
-Updated in November 2020 with additional photos and text.
+Updated in November 2020 and October 2024 with additional photos and text.

 Serena